Cuban rapper Chocolate MC found guilty in murder-for-hire plot against man accused of killing El Taiger - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 As the verdict was read, 7News cameras captured the rapper with his head down and Gil covering his eyes in disbelief.

-The judge overseeing the case decided to forego sentencing due to Sierra Hernandez’s other open cases.
+The judge overseeing the case decided to forgo sentencing due to Sierra Hernandez’s other open cases.

 Sierra Hernandez faces up to 15 years behind bars.